 Program of Study

-All program students must take:
+All program students must complete:

 1. B.S.E. mathematics, physics, and chemistry requirements.

 2. Four program-approved courses at or above the 300 level that constitute a coherent sequence (for additional details, see the geosciences and civil and environmental engineering department descriptions).
 At least two of these courses must be from a department different from that in which the student is concentrating.

 3. A two-semester senior thesis on a geological engineering topic approved by the program committee.